-All students admitted to the PhD program are guaranteed six years of financial support, MFA students for three years, that for the 2020-21 academic year includes a stipend of approximately $18,600, tuition waiver, and comprehensive health insurance.
+All students admitted to the PhD program are guaranteed seven years of financial support, MFA students for three years, that for the 2022-23 academic year includes a stipend of approximately $20,007, tuition waiver, and comprehensive health insurance.
+Financial support for summer months is also available.
 Financial support is distributed through fellowships, research assistantships, teaching assistantships, or graduate instructorship.
 To receive support, a student must be registered for courses or thesis credits, as well as demonstrating satisfactory and timely progress toward the degree.

 First-year students are eligible for the following awards, which do NOT require separate application beyond the admissions application.